mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 As the author, [you ultimately control how you react to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
 As much as possible, treat your reviewer's feedback as an objective discussion about the code and not a personal attack.
 Getting defensive will only make things worse.

 I find it helpful to interpret all feedback as helpful lessons.
 My instinct is often to explain why I overlooked a subtle bug that my reviewer found.
 Instead, I focus on how conscientious my reviewer was in spotting the issue for me.
-Rather than make excuses for myself, I praise my reviewer for the find, like, "Wow, nice catch!"
+Rather than make excuses for myself, I praise my reviewer for the find.

+>`ConvertExcelDateToBasicDate(int32 timestamp) {`
+>
+>A: This actually won't work for January and February, 1900.
+>
+>B: Wow, nice catch!

 Surprisingly, a reviewer catching subtle bugs in your code is generally a sign that you're packaging your changelists well.
-When you clear out all the obvious stuff like bad formatting and confusing names, your reviewer can focus deeply on the logic and generate more interesting feedback.
+When you clear out all the obvious stuff like bad formatting and confusing names, your reviewer can focus deeply on the logic and provide more interesting feedback.

 ## Be patient when your reviewer is wrong